But I was also brave on purpose

 Late last night, sitting around a friend's kitchen table, the conversation turned to relationships.

-“When did you know Sean was the one?” our friend asked.
-While I'm skeptical about the idea of the one in general, I told him it might have been New Year's Eve nearly six years ago.
+“When did you know Sean was the one?”
+Ari asked.
+While I'm skeptical about the idea of the one in general, I said it might have been New Year's Eve nearly six years ago.

 It is of course a good thing we didn't get married the following day.
 I am lucky I threw my bedraggled heart at someone who not only encouraged but insisted upon my independence first, a partner who did not let me lose myself—the self I was just beginning to truly find, to intentionally create—in him.